brocade-vadx/adx-device-driver/README.md

 Client Library/Program is needed to explictly add/delete vADX/ADX devices and ports to the device inventory.
-The device driver selects the device from the device inventory based on the subnet_id speciffied in the request.
+The device driver selects the device from the device inventory based on "subnet_id" specified in the request.

+Usage of Client Library is optional.
+User can run the Brocade ADX Inventory Listener Service to automatically update the device inventory.
+Please refer to https://github.com/brocade-vadx/brocade_adx_inventory_listener for details on the Brocade ADX Inventory Listener.

 python brocade_lbaas_client.py -h
 usage: brocade_lbaas_client.py [-h]